aniket-bhadra/django-backend-systems/notes.md

 Templates need a **context** — this is the data we get from the database.

-Django takes the HTML file and combines it with the context (data from the database) to render the final output.
+Django takes the HTML file and combines it with the context (data from the database) to render the final output. dynamically

 ---